dotnet/docs-maui/docs/user-interface/handlers/customize.md

 }
 ```

-In this example the two event handlers call partial methods named `ChangedHandler` and `ChangingHandler`, whose signatures are defined in this part of the partial class.
-The partial methods implementations are defined in another part of the partial class, that's located in the **Platforms** > **Android** folder of the project:
+In this example, the two event handlers call partial methods named `ChangedHandler` and `ChangingHandler`, whose signatures are defined in the cross-platform partial class.
+The partial method implementations are then defined in the platform-specific partial class, that's located in the **Platforms** > **Android** folder of the project:

 ```csharp
 using AndroidX.AppCompat.Widget;